sendy452/sendy452/README.md

 <h2 align="left">Hi 👋!
-My name is Sendy and I'm a Fullstack Developer and also Backend Developer, from Indonesia 🇮🇩.</h2>
+My name is Sendy and I'm a Fullstack Developer and also Backend Developer, from 🇮🇩.</h2>

 ###